lowfatcode/pretty-poly/README.md

 ## Why?

-Microcontrollers generally can't drive very high resolution displays (beyond 320x240 or so) because they lack the high speed peripherals and rarely have enough memory to store such a large framebuffer.
-Super-samplaing (AKA anti-aliasing) is a tool that can provide a huge quality boost at these lower display pitches.
+Generally, microcontrollers struggle to support high-resolution displays.
+This limitation arises from their lack of high-speed peripherals and insufficient memory to house a large framebuffer.

+However, today's microcontrollers possess the processing muscle to execute real-time anti-aliasing, thereby enabling high-quality vector graphics and text on displays with relatively low dot pitch.

-> Fun fact: The Pretty Poly logo above is rendered by Pretty Poly!
-It is a
+> The logo you see above is crafted by Pretty Poly!
+It consists of a single
-> single polygon with eleven contours: the outline and ten holes making up the
+> polygon featuring eleven contours: one for the outline and ten more for the
-> lettering - checkout `examples/logo.c` to see how!

-Microcontrollers are now powerful enough to perform the extra processing needed for super-sampling in realtime allowing high quality vector graphics, including text, on relatively low dot pitch displays like LED matrices and small LCD screens.
+> lettering's holes.
+To see how it's done, take a look at examples/logo.c!

+Your hardware project doesn't have to look like a relic from the '80s anymore - unless that's the vibe you're going for.
+In which case, you can effortlessly recreate that retro aesthetic even better than the real thing!

-Pretty Poly provides an antialiased, pixel format agnostic, complex polygon drawing engine designed specifically for use on resource-constrained microcontrollers.
+Pretty Poly offers a pixel-format-agnostic, anti-aliased complex polygon drawing engine, specifically engineered for optimal performance on resource-limited microcontrollers.

 ## Approach

-Pretty Poly is a tile-based renderer that calls back into your code with each tile of output so that it can be blended into your framebuffer.

-This allows Pretty Poly to use very little memory (around 4kB total, statically allocated) and focus purely on drawing polygons without worrying about what the pixel format of the framebuffer is.
+To optimize memory usage, Pretty Poly utilizes a tile-based rendering technique.
+This allows you to render intricate polygons with up to 16x anti-aliasing, all while requiring just around 6kB of statically allocated memory - ideal for many embedded projects.

+Each tile is generated as an 8-bit mask image.
+This flexible approach allows you to easily blend these mask images into your existing framebuffer, offering you greater control and compatibility with various display configurations.

 Features:

-- Renders polygons: concave, self-intersecting, multi contour, holes, etc.
+- **Renders polygons**: concave, self-intersecting, multi contour, holes, etc.
-- C17 header only library: simply copy the header file into your project
+- **C17 header only library**: simply copy the header file into your project
-- Tile based renderer: low memory footprint, cache coherency
+- **Tile based renderer**: low memory footprint, cache coherency
-- Low memory usage: A few kilobytes of heap memory required
+- **Low memory usage**: A few kilobytes of heap memory required
-- High speed on low resource platforms: optionally no floating point
+- **High speed on low resource platforms**: optionally no floating point
-- Antialiasing modes: X1 (none), X4 and X16 super sampling
+- **Antialiasing**: X1 (none), X4 and X16 super sampling supported
-- Bounds clipping: all results clipped to supplied clip rectangle
+- **Bounds clipping**: all results clipped to supplied clip rectangle
-- Pixel format agnostic: renders a "tile" to blend into your framebuffer
+- **Pixel format agnostic**: renders a "tile" to blend into your framebuffer
-- Support for hardware interpolators on rp2040 (thanks @MichaelBell!)
+- **RP2040 goodies**: hardware interpolators (thanks @MichaelBell!)

+It's a resource-efficient, high-quality polygon rendering solution specifically tailored for microcontrollers.

 ## Using Pretty Poly